Pod::Man(3) User Contributed Perl Documentation Pod::Man(3)

 Sets the quote marks used to surround C<> text.
 If the value is a

-single character, it is used as both the left and right quote; if
+single character, it is used as both the left and right quote.

-the first two are used as the left quote and the second two as the
+used as the left quote and the second is used as the right quote.

 This may also be set to the special value "none", in which case no